BryanHogan/bryanhogan/src/content/drafts/favorite-games-2026.md

 ---
-title: My top 15 favorite video games
+title: My favorite video games
-description: My top 15 favorite video games to play now, and top disappointments.
+description: My top favorite video games to play now, top disappointments and backlog.
+Which video games I recommend.
 emoji: 👋
-pubDate: 2025-11-19T10:37:42+00:00
+pubDate: 2026-06-19T06:25:10+00:00
 tags:
   - games
 ---

 This is a list of games I recommend and rate depending on how it would be to play them right now.
 There are games which have greatly shaped me and how I play games, for example Pokemon Platinum, but this list is not about how much I have enjoyed them in the past or how much these games have shaped the industry, but rather a focus on great experiences to have right now, in the present.

+I usually like system-driven games with meaningful player agency, especially when they support experimentation, long-term mastery and creative solutions.
+The best label for my taste is probably the *buildcraft* genre.

 1. [Terraria](https://store.steampowered.com/app/105600/Terraria/)
+   - Nice
 2. [Divinity Original Sin 2](https://store.steampowered.com/app/435150/Divinity_Original_Sin_2__Definitive_Edition/)
 3. [Monster Train](https://store.steampowered.com/app/1102190/Monster_Train/)
 4. [Minecraft](https://www.minecraft.net/store/minecraft-java-bedrock-edition-pc)